Chapter 4: JPG, DNG or JPG+DNG?

 On the other hand, if you shoot JPG, the camera can give you a near flawless final image in a small file that doesn’t eat up camera batteries.
 So why wouldn’t you shoot JPG?
 Because JPG discards much sensor data, limiting your editing to minor tweaks.

 Now if you shoot both JPG+DNG, you have the best of both worlds.
 So why wouldn’t you shoot JPG+DNG?
 Because more data ultimately costs you more in memory, time and battery life to burn those dual files.
-And if you’re using Leica’s FOTOS app, accessing at the DNG part of the dual file for editing is not as easy as you’d think.
+And if you’re using Leica’s FOTOS app, accessing at the DNG part of the dual file for editing may not be as easy as you’d think.

 Read the next chapter: The problem with JPG+DNG files on your iPad